 Your child may receive a welcome letter from his/her teacher.
-Kindergarten students will also receive a name tag at the Open House to wear on the first day of school.
-If you know ahead of time that you will not be able to attend the Open House, you can feel free to contact the principal and pick up the name tag the week before school starts.
-Rest assured, your child will be fine even without the name tag!
+Kindergarten students will also receive a name tag at our Open House (a few days before the start of school- date TBD) to wear on the first day of school.
+If you know ahead of time that you will not be able to attend the Open House, you can feel free to contact the Main Office and pick up the name tag the week before school starts.
+Rest assured, your child will be fine even without the name tag or attendance at the Open House!
 All of our staff members are on hand to help the children in the morning during the first week of school.

-GPFA = Goosehill Parent Faculty Association
+GHPTG = Goosehill Parent Teacher Group

-The GPFA supports our school and our families in many ways.
-The annual dues support our school programs (assemblies, author visits) and family events, such as Family Fun Nights and School Dances.
-Monthly meetings are held to keep parents abreast of what is happening in the school and ways they can support their children at home.
+The GHPTG supports our school and our families in many ways.
+The annual dues support our school programs (assemblies, author visits) and family events, such as Family Fun Nights.
+Monthly meetings are held and a "Week Peek" is sent via email to keep parents abreast of what is happening in the school and ways they can support their children at home.
 Please make every effort to attend the meetings and workshops.
-The GPFA Committees organize and run many events, such as Photo Day and the Welcome Back Picnic.
-They support Field Day, Moving Up Day, Kindergarten Orientation, Class Parents, and our Lunch-Recess Volunteer Program.
-They also beautify our school (Bulletin Boards, Garden) and create our yearbook.
+The GHPTG Committees organize and run many events, such as Photo Day and the Welcome Back Picnic.
+They support Field Day, Moving Up Day, Kindergarten Orientation, School Supplies, and Class Parents.
+They also beautify our school (bulletin boards and garden) and create our yearbook.
 All of the school supplies your child needs are packaged and delivered to your child's classroom on the first day of school through the School Supply Committee.
 All parents need to do is place the order online!
 An annual fundraiser is held to raise money for larger projects.
-Most recently, the GPFA donated a new basketball court for our school!
-The GPFA's goals are to help parents be involved and enhance the school experience.
+Recently, the GHPTG donated a LEGO wall, an outdoor Story Walk, outdoor seating for literacy picnics, books for a Growth Mindset Library, and a Cricut for the Art room.
+GHPTG's goals are to help parents be involved and enhance the school experience.
 We greatly appreciate everyone's efforts on behalf of our students.